Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Ejecta Models and radiative transfer simulation

 Light elements ($Z \leq 28$) do not have atomic data originating from \textsc{fac}, but instead from well verified sources such as NIST \citep[][]{NIST_ASD} and/or the Kurucz database \citep[][]{Kurucz:18}.
 Additionally, they are not subject to the constant total recombination rate of $10^{-11} \, \mathrm{cm^3 \, s^{-1}}$ that is applied to r-process species, but either have tabulated data or use fitting formulae from various sources.
 Importantly, data only up to the doubly ionized stage was used for these light elements, such that Ti\,\textsc{iv}, Fe\,\textsc{iv} and Ni\,\textsc{iv} are not actively modelled in the emergent spectra, and are only considered for the calculation of ionisation structure.

-While some recombination rate data now exists for certain r-process species \citep[][]{Banerjee.etal:25,Singh.etal:25}, this study continues to use the previous constant rate of $\alpha_{\rm{rec}} = 10^{-11}\, \mathrm{cm^3 \, s^{-1}}$ for r-process ions, as the aforementioned new data were not available at the initiation of this study.
-The impact of these new data on NLTE spectra of KNe is explored in \citet{Banerjee.etal:25}, as well as in the companion paper focussing on light ($Z\leq 40$) r-process elements in the nebular phase (Jerkstrand et al. in prep).
+While some recombination rate data now exists for certain r-process species \citep[][]{Banerjee.etal:25,Singh.etal:25}, this study continues to use the previous constant rate of $\alpha_{\rm{rec}} = 10^{-11}\, \mathrm{cm^3 \, s^{-1}}$ for r-process ions, as these new data were not available at the initiation of this study (see Appendix \ref{app:atomic_data} for a discussion on this point).
+The impact of these new data on NLTE spectra of KNe is explored in \citet{Banerjee.etal:25}, as well as in the companion paper focussing on light ($Z\leq 40$) r-process elements in the nebular phase \citep[][]{Jerkstrand.etal:25}.
 When data for a given species are available, we discuss the possible impact on our spectral results (see Section \ref{sec:spectra}).

 We describe details pertaining to the treatment of light elements, as well as changes to the \textsc{fac} r-process data in Appendix \ref{app:atomic_data}.
 The impact of not including triply ionized states for the previously mentioned light elements on the emergent spectra is discussed in Section \ref{sec:spectra}.